 The new Parkville Station will provide a direct train connection to the area for the first time and relieve pressure on local trams and roads.
-It will link directly to Melbourne Airport in 2029 via Melbourne Airport Rail.
+It will open with the Metro Tunnel in 2025, and eventually link directly to Melbourne Airport via Melbourne Airport Rail.

 Easy to access

-Parkville Station will be built directly below Grattan Street between Royal Parade and Leicester Street and will have four entrances.
+Parkville Station will be built directly below Grattan Street between Royal Parade and Leicester Street and will have 4 entrances.

 Two entrances will provide direct access to The University of Melbourne – the main entrance on Grattan Street opposite Barry Street, and a second entrance on the corner of Grattan Street and Royal Parade.